-The good part is I realized that I could change the moment I realized I should.
+The good part is the moment I realized that I could change I did.

 Have you ever taken a wash basin bath as did your Great Grandparents or Grandparents or Parents?
 It is very surprising how clean you get by bathing this way.
 Before making a decision on what we think about such a question we should experience it first hand, that is the only way you really know.

 Using a normal size wash basin pitcher of water will actually bathe and rinse your body, clean your feet and wash the bowl.
 In the past people washed like this during the week and then bathed at times in a tub but using the wash bowl was very common.